trxe/notes-blog/content/parallel-computing/11_Interconnection_Networks.md

 It is optimal for our Ps to be connected in linear interconnect.

-## Sorting on a 2D mesh
+## Shear sort: Sorting on a 2D mesh

-# Topology
+# Direct Interconnection

-direct interconnect
-indirect (usu for elements of diff types)

-diameter max d btw any 2 nodes degree (small degree reduces hw overhead)

-bisection width bg
+direct links that form a graph.

+## Metrics

+1. Degree:
+   1. Affects hardware overhead
+2. Diameter:
+   1. maximum message transmission distance
+3. Bisection width: min. number of edges to **remove** to divide the network into two halves.
+   1. Capacity of network to transmit messages at once
+4. Node connectivity: min. number of **nodes** that must **fail** to disconnect the network.
+   1. Robustness of network
+5. Edge connectivity: min. number of **edges** that must **fail** to disconnect the network.
+   1. Independent paths

+## Different topologies

+- Complete/Linear/Ring
+- 2D Mesh/Torus
+  - XY **routing**: Move in X direction until `srcX == dstX`, move in Y direction until `srcY == dstY`
+- Complete binary tree
+- Hypercube $n= 2^k$
+  - E-Cube **routing**: based on hamming distance
+  - While current bit is not the LSB, set current bit to the first different bit, and move to the neighboring node with the bit flipped
+- Cube connected cycles (CCC) $n = k2^k$
-- total bw btwn 2 halves of a network
+  - reduces the degree of a hypercube

-node connectivity nc
-- min num nodes to disconnect

-edge connectivity ec
--

-CCC:
-reduces the degree of the hypercube each original node of  the hypercube becomes a ring
+  - make each original node a ring of size $k$.
-encoding:
-- each ring still assigned gray code
+    - each ring still assigned a binary code
-- indiv node on Ring has a number
+    - each individual node on the ring has an index

-CLockwise and anticlockwise

-indirect interconnection: Overview
+    - numbering can be clockwise or anticlockwise.

+# Indirect interconnection

+Reducing hardware costs by **sharing switches/links**, dynamic configuration

+## Metrics

 - Cost: number of switches / links
 - Concurrent connections

+## Different networks

+- **Bus** network: for limited number of processors.
+- **Crossbar** networks: configure switches to be straight or direction change
+- **Multistage switching** networks:
+  - Omega network: ONe unique path for each input to output
+    - Connections between stages are regular (patterned)
+  - Butterfly network
-Bus network
+  - Baseline network

 Crossbar network: $n \times m$ switches (worse than direct interconnect)